-The action plan which you develop should consists of a number of action statements.
+The school action plan which you develop should consist of a number of action statements.
 It should say what will be done within the next school year, who will do it, and what constitutes as success.
 Each action statement should be immediately achievable for the person(s) doing it.

 Other things to consider include:

 - Whether action statements can be implemented by extending the functionality of existing resources.